yaacovCR/graphql-spec/spec/Section 6 -- Execution.md

 - {path}: a list of field names and indices from root to the location of the corresponding `@defer` or `@stream` directive.
+- {deferDepth}: a number corresponding to the depth along the path of any enclosing fragment containing the defer directive, or undefined, if this payload is a Stream Record not contained by a defer directive.
 - {iterator}: The underlying iterator if created from a `@stream` directive.
 - {isCompletedIterator}: a boolean indicating the payload record was generated from an iterator that has completed.